Monday, August 29, 2022

 The distinguishing view in populist sentiments is that society is clearly divided into the common people, who are generally virtuous, and the elite, who generally intend to exploit the common people.
 Therefore, the common people must continually be on guard that their welfare is not ravaged by the elite.
 In the UNR studies, populist attitudes were assessed by degree of agreement with items such as “Ordinary people are of good and honest character,” “The people should be asked whenever important decisions are taken,” and “People like me have no influence on what the government does.”

 The researchers collected data about populist sentiments and associated personality characteristics from university students in 33 countries.
-Not surprisingly, social cynicism, as measured with items like “Powerful people tend to exploit others,” was related to populist views.
-So was social flexibility, as measured with items like “One has to deal with matters according to the specific circumstances.”
+Not surprisingly, social cynicism, as measured by agreement with questionnaire items like “Powerful people tend to exploit others,” reflected populist views.
+So did social flexibility, as measured with items like “One has to deal with matters according to the specific circumstances.”
 People who otherwise show populist attitudes are also more likely to be open to new experiences.

 The implications for persuasion are the importance of earning trust and the value of stimulating curiosity.
 Regarding trust, researchers at University of Michigan suggest adherence to four communication practices: